sanger-cellular-informatics/Targeton-Designer/README.md

 ./designer.sh primer --fasta slice.fa --dir p3_output
 ```

-Note: If auto-flanking requests coordinates beyond the chromosome end, the region is clamped safely and a clear error is logged:
+Note: If auto-flanking requests coordinates beyond the chromosome end, the region is clamped safely and a clear warning is logged:

 “Flanking regions expand beyond end of chromosome.
 Extended end has been clamped to the chromosome boundary”